bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1-M04 is here!.md

 You can check the generated JS code for this snippet for the CommonJS and “plain” module systems [here](https://gist.github.com/ligee/50d30ad9bca5ea925ff7d913ff232004) .
 ## How to Try It

-<b>In Maven/Gradle:</b> Add [http://dl.bintray.com/kotlin/kotlin-eap-1.1](http://dl.bintray.com/kotlin/kotlin-eap-1.1) as a repository for the build script and your projects; use 1.1-M04 as the version number for the compiler and the standard library.
+**In Maven/Gradle:** Add [http://dl.bintray.com/kotlin/kotlin-eap-1.1](http://dl.bintray.com/kotlin/kotlin-eap-1.1) as a repository for the build script and your projects; use 1.1-M04 as the version number for the compiler and the standard library.
-<b>In IntelliJ IDEA:</b> Go to <i>Tools → Kotlin → Configure Kotlin Plugin Updates</i>, then select “Early Access Preview 1.1” in the <i>Update channel</i> drop-down list, then press <i>Check for updates</i>.
+**In IntelliJ IDEA:** Go to <i>Tools → Kotlin → Configure Kotlin Plugin Updates</i>, then select “Early Access Preview 1.1” in the <i>Update channel</i> drop-down list, then press <i>Check for updates</i>.
-The <strong>command-line compiler</strong> can be downloaded from the [Github release page](https://github.com/JetBrains/kotlin/releases/tag/v1.1-M04) .
+The **command-line compiler** can be downloaded from the [Github release page](https://github.com/JetBrains/kotlin/releases/tag/v1.1-M04) .
-<b>On <a href="http://try.kotlinlang.org">try.kotlinlang.org</a></b>.
+**On <a href="http://try.kotlinlang.org">try.kotlinlang.org</a>**.
 Use the drop-down list at the bottom-right corner to change the compiler version to 1.1-M04.
 Merry Kotlin!